posener/posener.github.io/_posts/2018-10-15-context-scoping.md

 A go developer might find it confusing when the function call and the function signature are mismatched.

+Maybe the best way would be to wait for Go2 to come up with a fit syntax for handling context scopes.

 Your opinion about such a solution is welcomed.

 ## Conclusions